wso2/docs-ei/en/streaming-integrator/docs/examples/getting-started-with-si.md

 ```
 Notice that we publish a message with a lower case name: `sugar`.

-You should see following output on the SI console:
+You should see an output, similar to following, on the SI console:
 ```
 INFO {io.siddhi.core.stream.output.sink.LogSink} - MySimpleApp : TransformedProductionStream : Event{timestamp=1563539561686, data=[SUGAR, 20.5], isExpired=false}
 ```